Zzd-0302/NAGNE/README.md

 # NAGNE
-The source code will be made public after the paper is published
+The source code is being collated.